aaltsys/doc-newwares/resources/06_rates.rst

        return values for the quantity or the payer.
 The payer may be different from the account.
 ..
 [4] Rates are tiered and include rate rationality using deficit quantities.
 ..
-[5] Where charges are calculated for a multi-line transaction, a minimum
+[5] Where charges are calculated for a multi-line activity, a minimum charge
-       charge for the total transaction may apply.
+       for the total transaction may apply.
 ..
 [6] Calendar values and associated operations are a component of billing
        rules, where they are described.